Unladylike-gatekeeper954/claude-workflow-library/workflows/content-workflow.md

 - Newsletter writers looking for a repeatable process
 - YouTubers and podcasters planning scripts
 - Marketers managing content for a brand
-- Anyone who wants to create content but doesn't know where to start
+- Anyone who wants to create content but does not know where to start

 ## What You'll Have at the End